Raniji ki Baori

 Raniji ki Baori (or Queen's stepwell) is a noted stepwell situated in Bundi town in Rajasthan state in India.
-It was built in 1699 by Rani Nathavati Ji Solanki who was the younger queen of the ruling Rao Raja Anirudh Singh of Bundi.
-It is a 46 meter deep stepped well with some superb carvings on its pillars and a high arched gate.
+It was built in 1699 by Rani Nathavati Solanki who was the queen of Raja Anirudh Singh of Bundi.
+It is a 46 meter deep stepped well with carvings on its pillars and a high arched gate.
 It is a multistorey structure with places of worship on each floor.
 The step well has a narrow entrance marked by four pillars.
 Stone elephant statues that face each other stand in the corners.
 Ogee brackets decorate all the archways of 46 m deep Raniji ki Baori, which is reputedly the largest Baori of Bundi.
 Baoris were significant social constructions in the medieval Bundi since they acted as assembly areas for the townsfolk.
-Raniji ki Baori has superb carvings on its pillars and a high arched gate.

 It was constructed during the reign of her son Maharao Raja Budh Singh who ruled Bundi from 1695 AD to 1729 AD.